cedomir-spalevic/sort-and-fetch/README.md

               #### Accepted Formats for POST Request

-              # single json record in any of the following formats
+              # single json record in any of the above formats
               "Last Name | First Name | Gender | Favorite Color | Date of Birth"

               # json array of records